oskarkk/pvparena/doc/faq.md

 Here is a quick list of precisions to support your choice:
 * BlockRestore:
-    * Reset only blocks broken by players
+    * Reset only blocks, chests,
     * Asynchronous
     * Perfect for arena where few blocks are destroyed (like spleef)
 * WorldEdit: